-This is a whole School policy and applies to all members of Copthorne Preparatory School including EYFS.
+This is a whole School policy and applies to all members of Copthorne Prep School.

 Version: One

-Author: M Barton Scott, HR
+Author: M Barton Scott, Business Manager

-Reviewed: August 2023 ratified at the full governor's board 29 th January 2024
+Reviewed: July 2024

-Review date: September 2024
+Review date: September 2025

-Approved by:
+Approved by: Group Director of People

 1 Introduction

 Copthorne Prep School (School) is committed to providing the best possible care and education to its pupils and to safeguarding and promoting the welfare of children and young people.
 The School is also committed to providing a supportive and flexible working environment to all its members of staff.
 The School recognises that, in order to achieve these aims, it is of fundamental importance to attract, recruit and retain staff of the highest calibre who share this commitment.